adhamhesham97/Content-based-retrival-system/README.md

  * First the user chooses **the type of multimedia** that is going to be used from the combo box in the top left corner whether it is an Image or a Video, then chooses **the retrieval method (Average RGB, Histogram, or Several Histograms)** from the other combo box on the top right corner.
  * After choosing both the multimedia type and the retrieval method, the user presses the **Browse Files** button and **chooses a video/image to be retrieved.**
+ * A Build DB button for building our database and inserting images and videos from two folder (images , videos), it should be built before submitting .
- * Finally, before submitting the user must press the Build DB button where two folders/sections (one for images and the other for videos) appear in the blank area below.
-These sections are initially empty until the Submit button is pressed.
+ * Finally, by pressing Submit button, the input and retrieved (images/videos) appear in the blank area below.
+ * A Restart button to clear everything to search for another image/video.
- * An Exit button was created for the user to clear everything and close the program.
+ * An Exit button was created for the user to close the program.

 ## Testing Scenario
 * Retrieve an image from the database **using average RGB method.**